-There is no “IQ gene,” but the study, published in Nature Genetics, is precise enough to determine that there are at least 22 specific genes related to intelligence.
+There is no one “IQ gene,” but the study, published in Nature Genetics, is precise enough to determine that there are at least 22 specific genes related to intelligence.

 The researchers analyzed intelligence test scores and the complete genomes of over 78,000 people.
-Let me underscore how amazing that is; ten or fifteen years ago, studying the DNA of one person, let alone 78,000, would have been impractical.
+Let me underscore how incredible that is; ten or fifteen years ago, studying the DNA of one person, let alone 78,000, would have been impractical.
 Now scientists can use this wealth of data to find the specific arrangements of molecules that code for differences in the brain.

 The 22 genes implicated in intelligence made sense, too—they were genes previously shown to be involved in regulating the growth of neurons, for example.